Interior Design

 Cool Geo Patterns

-One of the most fun things about the seventies revival is the geometric 70s wall decor and fabric designs that you can splash about the place.
-If you are feeling dedicated, go full-on with geometric wall decor – just one or two walls work fine if you feel shy – or if you are still experimenting, go for a shorter-term option such as cushions and fabrics.
-Make sure the size of the pattern is to scale with your room so that you don’t feel too disoriented!
+One of the most fun things about the seventies revival is the geometric 70s wall decor and fabric designs you can splash about the place.
+If you feel dedicated, go full-on with geometric wall decor – just one or two walls work fine if you feel shy – or if you are still experimenting, go for a shorter-term option, such as cushions and fabrics.
+Make sure the pattern size scales with your room so you don’t feel too disoriented!
+When it comes to colors, you can stick with classic retro shades of brown like caramel, chocolate, and latte – warm, calming, and, if you remember the seventies the first time around, very nostalgic!

-Quick Tip – Color is Everything: Tones like rust, avocado, earthy brown, and mustard yellow defined the 70s color palette.
+Insight – Color is Everything: Tones like rust, avocado, earthy brown, and mustard yellow defined the 70s color palette.
 Consider pieces with these colors to create a subtler 70s atmosphere.

 Soft fabrics